JuliaDynamics/Attractors.jl/docs/src/examples.md

 # Examples for Attractors.jl

-Note that the examples utilize some convenience plotting functions offered by Attractors.jl.
-In Julia 1.9+ these come into scope when using `Makie` (or any of its backends such as `CairoMakie`).
-In older versions of Julia, you need to find them and run them manually in the `src/plotting.jl` file.
+Note that the examples utilize some convenience plotting functions offered by Attractors.jl which come into scope when using `Makie` (or any of its backends such as `CairoMakie`), see the [visualization utilities](@ref) for more.

 ## Newton's fractal (basins of 2D map)
 ```@example MAIN